 Online shopping rebates - The pain points

-There are actually ever getting any money back, though:
+There are two barriers to peopleactually ever getting any money back, though:

-- , often buried deep within the fine print on their websites, and,
+- Every store has a different specific policy, often buried deep within the fine print on their websites, and,

 - Most people don't want to go through the hassle of keeping tabs on dropping or competitor prices, much less painstakingly contacting the company in question.